porismltd/open-standards/docs/techniques.md

         (e.g. ONS, Department for Education, Public Health England). </p>
     <p>The standard was defined by analysing data from various sources, which is normally presented in spreadsheets or via application
         programming interfaces (APIs).
-We also looked at the database structure of existing data reporting tools, including the Audit Commission’s Value for Money tool.</p>
+We also looked at the database structure of existing data reporting tools, including the Audit Commission's Value for Money tool.</p>
     <p>In abstract terms, each data point is represented by a value (typically a number or a category) that has a number of
         properties which can be grouped in dimensions.
 The Statistical Data and Metadata eXchange (SDMX) provides a generic standard for exchanging statistical data.
 Because of a lack of familiarity with SDMX, because others had not used